pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`gui_scrollable_text`

-This code creates a user interface with scrollable text and input fields using the Arcade library.
-It defines a custom view class `MyView` that includes a text area and two input fields.
-The text area uses a grey panel background and displays a long Lorem Ipsum text.
-The input fields have different styles - one with padding and a background, and the other with a border.

-Additionally, it sets up the UIManager to manage the UI components and handles view visibility.
-Finally, it creates a window with the UI elements and runs the Arcade application.
+This example code demonstrates how to create a user interface (UI) using the Arcade library in Python.
+It shows how to use the UIManager class along with UIInputText and UITextArea elements to create interactive elements like text input boxes and scrollable text areas.
+The code also showcases features such as customizing the appearance of UI elements with textures and padding, as well as enabling and disabling the UIManager to handle window events when the view is shown or hidden.

 gui_slider.py
 -------------